EDUCBA Logo

 • Companies with high financial leverage (lower proportion of equity in capital employed) can report relatively higher ROAE, but it may not be sustainable in the long run.

-• Companies can manipulate net income by using various accounting caveats like reducing depreciation rate, reporting lower provisions, etc.
+• Companies can manipulate net income by using accounting caveats like reducing depreciation rates, reporting lower provisions, etc.

 Recommended Articles

 This is a guide to Return on Average Equity.
-Here we discuss how to calculate Return on Average Equity along with practical examples.
-We also provide a downloadable excel template.
+Here we discuss how to calculate Return on Average Equity and practical examples.
+We also provide a downloadable Excel template.
 You may also look at the following articles to learn more –

 1. What is Return on Capital Employed?